taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Python Cookbook: Recipes for Mastering Python 3 by Brian K. Jones and David M. Beazley
 - **Fluent Python** by Luciano Ramalho
+- The Hacker's Guide to Python by Julien Danjou
 - CPython Internals: Your Guide to the Python 3 Interpreter by Anthony Shaw
 - Classic Computer Science Problems in Python (2019) by David Kopec
 - The Hitchhiker's Guide to Python: Best Practices for Development by Kenneth Reitz, Tanya Schlusser